nealbrophy/LinuxCommandGenerator_v1.1/README.md

 #### Automated End-to-End
 The project was NOT developed using TDD practices as I was not yet comfortable enough with my JS knowledge to do so.
 Instead I opted for end-to-end testing using Cypress.io.
 The tests were written to validate:
-- That the page loaded ok
+- That the page loads ok
-- That the default/start state blank and the output & list areas were empty
+- That the default/start state is blank and the output & list areas were empty
-- That each distro behaved as expected such that the ouput and instructions elements populated expected contents
+- That each distro behaves as expected such that the `ouput` and `instructions` elements populate expected contents
-- That the sidebar element was hidden until it's trigger-button was clicked
+- That the `sidebar` element was hidden until it's trigger-button is clicked
-- That the download as file button successfully downloaded a file with the name "linux-commands.html"
+- That the "download as file" button successfully downloads a file with the name "linux-commands.html"

 ##### How to run Cypress tests
 - First clone the repo as discribed [above](#deployment).
 - Next make sure you have nodeJS installed (if not [install it](https://nodejs.org/en/))
-- Open Visual Studio Code and open a terminal (Ctrl+Shift+)
+- Open Visual Studio Code and open a terminal (`Ctrl+Shift+`)
 - Make sure you're in the root directory of the repo (if not use the `cd` command in terminal to navigate there)
 - In terminal type `npm init` and fill out the fields as desired
 - In terminal type `npm install cypress --save-dev`
 - Once the install process finishes, launch Cypress by typing `npx cypress run` (if you run into problems [check the documentation](https://docs.cypress.io/guides/guides/command-line.html#Installation))
-- When the Cypress GUI launches simply click on the name of the test script `commandGeneratorTests.spec.js`
+- When the Cypress GUI launches simply click on the name of the test script `commandGeneratorTests.spec.js` and the tests will run
-- This test scipt can be found in `Cypress > Integration`
+- The test scipt can be found in `Cypress > Integration` folder within the root directory

 #### Manual testing
 In addition to the automated end-to-end tests described above the site was also rigourously tested via simple user interaction.
 These tests were carried out using Firefox and Chrome on a variety of Linux distributions (Elementary, Endeavour, Ubuntu, Solus) and using the in-browser developer tools.
 The following items were tested: